An Engineering Consultant and Professional Photographer with 40 years of experience in digital imaging.

 - The visual differences between correctly rendered sRGB, aRGB and ProPhotoRGB images are relatively small.
 Indeed, on consumer grade monitors and printers, they can be difficult to spot.
 Even on professional grade monitors and printers the visual difference is often far less noticeable than the relative sizes of the colour spaces might suggest.

 - The visual differences between incorrectly rendered images are much more noticeable and clearly visible on screen, as illustrated by the Figure 7 below.
 This figure was produced by creating ProPhotoRGB, aRGB and sRGB versions of a RAW image of a Passport Colour Checker Target and then assigning the wrong profiles to some of them.
 The central image is a screenshot of the sRGB image rendered in Photoshop using the correct sRGB profile.
 The surrounding (incorrectly rendered) images are screenshots of the sRGB, aRGB and ProPhoto images rendered in Photoshop with the wrong profile is assigned, as indicated.
 Note that the differences are now much more obvious than those shown in Figure 6.
-The jpeg files for each of these images are also available on-line at the URL above.

 - Some of the images on the internet, which are used to demonstrate the differences between each colour spaces, are produced by generating various spectrum gradients in sRGB, aRGB and ProPhotoRGB workspaces using Photoshop.
 These images need to be interpreted with caution as they contain a large range of mathematically produced colours.
 These colours are concentrated at the edges of each colour space to deliberately emphasise the differences between each colour space.
 Such colours can lie outside the range that typical digital cameras are sensitive to, or appear in normal scenes.
 The spectrum gradient data created by the gradient fill tool in Photoshop is also not encoded (converted) to suit a particular colour space.
 The same numerical RGB values are simply inserted into the image and then decoded using whatever colour space profile is assigned to the image.
 Every pixel generated contains at least one colour that is fully saturated (value = 255).
 This is analogous to filling the vehicle speed data file with values from 0-250 and then examining how each decoding method (sMPH, aMPH or ProMPH) interprets this data.